Norwegian Wood

 directly to a cigarette.
 Hatsumi ignored her sherbet.
 "Oh boy," I

 thought to myself as I finished my sherbet and coffee.
-Hatsumi stared
+Hatsumi

 at her hands on the table.
-Like everything she wore, her hands looked
+Like everything she wore, her hands

 chic and elegant and expensive.
 I thought about Naoko and Reiko.